nesi/support-docs/docs/General/FAQs/How_do_I_fix_my_locale_and_language_settings?.md

     LC_TELEPHONE="en_US.UTF-8"
     LC_TIME="en_US.UTF-8"

-If you know what you\'re doing, you can replace each instance of
-\"en\_US.UTF-8\" with a different locale.
+If you know what you're doing, you can replace each instance of "en\_US.UTF-8" with a different locale.
 You can get a list of available locales by running `locale -a`.
 Use a different locale at your own risk, however.